George-Sucuzhanay/George-Sucuzhanay/README.md

 * 📖 Passionate about learning new programming langauges
 * 🏠 Enjoy mentoring others
 * 🛠 I love building websites and collaborating with teams
+* 🛠 Currently learning about Java and Python

 #### My Skills
 * Programming Languages: HTML, CSS and JavaScript